History of timekeeping devices: Pendulum clocks

 The first pendulum clocks used a verge escapement, which required wide swings of about 100° and so had short, light pendulums.
 The swing was reduced to around 6° after the invention of the anchor mechanism enabled the use of longer, heavier pendulums with slower beats that had less variation, as they more closely resembled simple harmonic motion, required less power, and caused less friction and wear.
-The first known anchor escapement clock was built by the English clockmaker William Clement in 1671 for King's College, Cambridge, now in the Science Museum, London.
+The first known anchor escapement clock was built by the English clockmaker William Clement in 1671 for King's College, Cambridge; it is now in the Science Museum, London.
 The anchor escapement originated with Hooke, although it has been argued that it was invented by Clement, or the English clockmaker Joseph Knibb.

 The Jesuits made major contributions to the development of pendulum clocks in the 17th and 18th centuries, having had an "unusually keen appreciation of the importance of precision".
 In measuring an accurate one-second pendulum, for example, the Italian astronomer Father Giovanni Battista Riccioli persuaded nine fellow Jesuits "to count nearly 87,000 oscillations in a single day".
 They served a crucial role in spreading and testing the scientific ideas of the period, and collaborated with Huygens and his contemporaries.

 Huygens first used a clock to calculate the equation of time (the difference between the apparent solar time and the time given by a clock), publishing his results in 1665.
 The relationship enabled astronomers to use the stars to measure sidereal time, which provided an accurate method for setting clocks.
 The equation of time was engraved on sundials so that clocks could be set using the Sun.
 In 1720, Joseph Williamson claimed to have invented a clock that showed solar time, fitted with a cam and differential gearing, so that the clock indicated true solar time.

 Other innovations in timekeeping during this period include the invention of the rack and snail striking mechanism for striking clocks by the English mechanician Edward Barlow, the invention by either Barlow or Daniel Quare, a London clock-maker, in 1676 of the repeating clock that chimes the number of hours or minutes, and the deadbeat escapement, invented around 1675 by the astronomer Richard Towneley.